Darpankarur/EventSphere/README.md

 - `AUTH_SERVICE_URL` / `EVENT_SERVICE_URL` – internal service discovery URLs

 The frontend `.env` exposes `REACT_APP_AUTH_API_URL`, `REACT_APP_EVENT_API_URL`, and `REACT_APP_BOOKING_API_URL`.
 Adjust these if your backend runs on different hosts or ports.

-## Testing
-Each service currently includes placeholder npm test scripts.
-Extend these as needed and run them with `npm test` from the respective service directory.

-## Contributing
-With the infrastructure and container tooling removed, contributions can focus purely on application code.
-Please open an issue or submit a pull request describing any fixes or enhancements.